 Section 8.2: Setting Community Standards

-One of the biggest pieces is developing a community that fosters fun, safety and inclusion is setting expectations for each other and holding people accountable to those expectations.
-While we have campus-wide and residential policies that set expectations for our communities, some floors may choose to adopt additional standards for behavior and interaction.
-As the RA, your role in enforcing those policy and expectations helps individuals understand their role and responsibilities within the community, as well as the impact their choices have on others.
-By holding everyone accountable to these expectations you help ensure the community is a safe and comfortable environment for students to live, learn and grow.
+RAs develop communities that foster fun, safety, and inclusion by setting expectations for residents and holding people accountable to those expectations.
+In addition to College policies that set expectations, some floors may choose to adopt additional standards for behavior and interaction.
+As the RA, you help individuals understand their role and responsibilities within the community, as well as the impact their choices have on others.
+RAs help ensure the community is a safe and comfortable environment for students to live, learn and grow by holding everyone accountable to these expectations.

 - Be clear about your expectations of members in your community.
 Your area meetings and individual conversations are a great time to communicate this information.